kevinmadson026/firetv-remapper/README.md

 1. Your PC and Fire TV Stick are connected to the **same local Wi-Fi network**.
 2. **ADB Debugging** is enabled on your Fire TV Stick.

+### Manual Event Code Capture (Optional)
-**Note:** If your remote control model is different from the one used in this guide, MAYBE you need to capture the codes for each button manually before remapping.
+If your remote control model differs from the standard layout, you can capture button codes manually:

-Run the following command in your terminal to monitor remote control events in real time:

 ```bash
 adb -s YOUR_FIRE_TV_IP:5555 shell "getevent"
 ```

-Next, press the buttons on your remote control that you wish to remap and observe the event codes printed in the terminal output.
+Press the dedicated app buttons on your remote control and observe the terminal output.
+Update the target event codes in `firetv-remapper.sh`:
-Once you have identified the code corresponding to each button in the logs, update the variable values in your script accordingly:

 ```bash
 TARGET_EVENT_PRIMEVIDEO="02e9"